googleapis/java-spanner/README.md

 ## OpenCensus Metrics

+> Note: OpenCensus project is deprecated.
+See [Sunsetting OpenCensus](https://opentelemetry.io/blog/2023/sunsetting-opencensus/).
+We recommend migrating to OpenTelemetry, the successor project.

 Cloud Spanner client supports [Opencensus Metrics](https://opencensus.io/stats/), which gives insight into the client internals and aids in debugging/troubleshooting production issues.
 OpenCensus metrics will provide you with enough data to enable you to